ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

 Our loopback interface (internally named 'loop0') was created.
-Currently, it is down since the admin status changes via another binary API we did not use, but the procedure is the same.
+Currently, it is down since the admin status changes via another binary API we did not use.
+But the procedure is the same.

 The mac address can be also checked:
 ```bash
 pp# sh hardware
               Name                Idx   Link  Hardware